shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 popped bubble wrap to simulate explosions; other families used dryer balls and glow sticks for bombs).
 For additional fun, try this at night with the lights out, using flashlights as strobes to illuminate the action.
-For best results, include grandparents -- the more attackers/defenders, the more fun will be had by all!
+For best results, include grandparents or another family -- the more attackers/defenders, the more fun will be had by all!

 ---